 Borrowing a feature from the Wii Remote, the DualShock 4 has a little speaker.
 It leaves us wondering if Sony will best Nintendo here by figuring out something useful to do with it.
 Right now the best we've encountered is the way Resogun pipes important bits of narration through it, leaving us free to mute the game and blast our own music.

 There's a 3.5mm headphone jack too, so you can plug any old headphones or headset right into the controller.
 It's extremely convenient, and a great money saver since you can use earbuds or whatever else you already own.
 The sound outputs in stereo, so it's a bit of a waste to use a fancy 5.1 cans this way, but the sound options in settings let you choose between piping chat or game audio into your ears.

 Sony has also streamlined the whole "who's player one?" question.
-Each controller has a light bar that glows one of four colours: blue, red, green or purple.
-Players are now identified by colour, rather than a number.
+Each controller has a light bar that glows one of four colors: blue, red, green or purple.
+Players are now identified by color, rather than a number.